 Savannah is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Georgia.
-With a population of 147,780 people and 62 constituent neighborhoods, Savannah is the fourth largest community in Georgia.
+With a population of 147,780 people and 71 constituent neighborhoods, Savannah is the fifth largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Savannah is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Savannah is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Savannah is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Savannah who work in sales jobs (11.73%), office and administrative support (10.45%), and food service (10.30%).
+There are especially a lot of people living in Savannah who work in sales jobs (11.56%), food service (9.81%), and office and administrative support (9.81%).

 Savannah is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Savannah is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Chinese.